Key takeaways

-Integration between Power BI and Databricks has significantly evolved over time.
+Integration between Databricks and Power BI has significantly evolved over time.
 As a result, multiple integration patterns have emerged, each tailored to potentially different scenarios and use cases.
 This article provides an overview of some options to integrate Power BI with Databricks, with focus on building robust semantic models directly on the Databricks Lakehouse that you can use for reporting, dashboards, and querying data with AI experiences.

 The diagram shows the following approaches:

-- Databricks SQL and Power BI Desktop
+- Databricks SQL and Power BI Desktop.

-- Publish to Power BI Service from Databricks, directly
+- Publish to Power BI Service from Databricks, directly.

-- Power BI task in Databricks workflows
+- Power BI task in Databricks workflows.

-We'll explain these approaches in the rest of the article.
+We explain these approaches in the rest of the article.

-Databricks SQL and Power BI Desktop
+Option 1: Databricks SQL + Power BI Desktop

 Most users begin their Power BI development journey with Power BI Desktop, which remains the most common starting point for building semantic models.
 A few years ago, Databricks introduced Databricks SQL that is designated to run BI workloads.
 If you're still using interactive clusters to connect Power BI to Databricks, switching to Databricks SQL warehouses can offer significant performance gains.